How do I get my company’s unique tax reference?

 Your company’s unique tax reference (UTR) will be issued by HMRC and delivered to your registered office shortly after company formation.

-The UTR will be printed next to a heading like ‘Official Use’, Tax reference’ or ‘UTR’.
+The unique tas reference will be printed next to a heading like ‘Official Use’, Tax reference’ or ‘UTR’.
 You will also find this number on most other forms of statutory communication from HMRC, including the Notice to Deliver a Company Tax Return.
 Please do not confuse your Company UTR with the personal UTR that is issued to individuals upon registering for Self-Assessment.

 The UTR is an extremely important number because you will require using it to register your company for corporation tax, file Company Tax Returns, and pay corporation tax online.
 The initial letter that contains your UTR will explain your company’s tax obligations and the information you will require submitting when your company begins trading.